GriceTurrble/django-bootstrap-template/README.md

-# GriceTurrble's Django 3 site template
+# Django Bootstrap site template

 A [`cookiecutter`][1] template for a basic Django 3.2 site, with some helpful base abstract models, [Bootstrap 4.6.0][2], [FontAwesome 5.15.3][3] Free, and some starter templates.